Garden Theater: Redevelopment

 In 2007, the Urban Redevelopment Authority of Pittsburgh purchased the building for $1.1 million.
 The theater along with several other buildings including the former Masonic Hall located in the same block along North Avenue, were later sold to a Philadelphia-based development company.

+The Theater has now been purchased and redeveloped by Trek Development and Q Development.
+The building now features 76 apartments that will open July 2023.